Skip to main content

 clearAllForwards(pairId)OwnerClears all rounds (skips timestamps with open positions)

-The keeper service automatically calls clearMaturedForwards after batch settlement.
-Manual clearing is only needed if you notice excessive storage from old rounds.
+Manual clearing is only needed if operators notice excessive storage from old rounds.
+Any address can call the permissionless entry points.

 Pyth Price Conversion

 Pyth delivers prices as int64 with an int32 exponent (typically -5 for FX).
-The protocol converts to 18-decimal precision:
+The protocol expects 18-decimal precision:

 if |expo| <= 18: